VirtoCommerce/vc-platform/docs/old-versions/vc113devguide/working-with-orders/returns-lifecycle.md

 }
 ```

-whereВ **InnerItem** is instance of **RmaReturn**.
+where **InnerItem** is instance of **RmaReturn**.

 ## Complete

-RMA request can gain status of Complete when there exists a state transition toВ RmaRequestStatus.Complete.
+RMA request can gain status of Complete when there exists a state transition to RmaRequestStatus.Complete.
 Steps to complete:

-1. IfВ RmaReturn.ReturnTotal > 0, then "Create Refund" process with ReturnTotal amountВ should be initialized.В
+1. If RmaReturn.ReturnTotal > 0, then "Create Refund" process with ReturnTotal amount should be initialized.
-2. If previous step completed successfully, then set the status:В RmaReturn.Status =В В RmaRequestStatus.Complete.ToString();
+2. If previous step completed successfully, then set the status: RmaReturn.Status =  RmaRequestStatus.Complete.ToString();